Multi-Role Fighter Aircraft

 The F-16 Fighting Falcon is a light weight, high performance, multi-role fighter capable of performing a broad spectrum of tactical air warfare tasks at affordable cost well into the 21st century.
 F-16 aircraft provide a high-performance air-to-air and air-to-surface attack capability.

-Continues Falcon STAR (see above).
-The primary modification in FY 2014 is the Upgrade of aircraft maintenance training devices.
+The primary modification in FY 2015 is the upgrade of F-16 maintenance training devices (see info in FY 14 description above).

-For more information, click to see the Complete FY2014 F-16 Budget.
+For more information, click to see the Complete FY 2015 F-16 Budget.

 Sources: U.S. Department of Defense (DoD), Lockheed Martin Corp.,